sksg/tinyLM/README.md

 # tinyLM
-A tiny implementation of a Levenberg-Marquardt non-linear least-squares solver.
+A tiny C++17 implementation of a Levenberg-Marquardt non-linear least-squares solver.

-Based n the eigen
+Based on the Eigen matrix/numerical library for c++.

 ## Install